 There are tons of other fun things to do in Molokai in September!

 Some of them are: watching the breathtaking sunset at Papohaku, taking advantage of the great weather to explore Kalaupapa National Historical Park, taking an exploratory drive through the Coastal Road to Halawa Valley, and participating in the exciting Aloha Festivals.

 The Aloha Festival in Molokai features the Great Molokai Mule Drag and Hollaulea.
 This involves a mule-dragging contest and a mule race.

 The women of Molokai also have the Na Wahine O Ke Kai event where top female canoe paddlers paddle from Hale Lono Harbour to Oahu.
-Please note that this event is canceled in 2022.
+It is scheduled to take place on September 24, 2023.

 Lanai in September

 Also known as the Pineapple Island, Lanai is one of the quietest and smallest Hawaiian Islands.

 If you are visiting Lanai in September, you are sure to enjoy the weather!
 Temperatures here vary between 77F degrees and 60F degrees.